 |· Techniques of analysis of Financial statements, Basics of Working Capital Management, Responsibility and Social Accounting

 · Meaning & Objectives of Auditing, Internal Control, Social, Performance, and Efficiency Audit.

 · Basics of different types of Budgeting, Budgetary control

 |Unit I- Administrative Ethics|

-· Ethical concept-Rit and Rin, concept of Duties, concept of Good and Virtues.
+· Ethical concept-Rit and Rin, the concept of Duties, the concept of Good and Virtues.

 · Ethics in private and public relationships- Behaviour, Moral and Political attitudes of administrators – Philosophical basis of Integrity.

 · Ethics of Bhagavad Geeta and its role in Administration.

 · Contribution of Moral Thinkers and Philosophers from India & World.

 · Emotional Intelligence – Concepts and their Utilities.